DFT modelling of stacking faults in hexagonal and cubic GaN: Electronic structure

 We see that the potential changes rapidly across the SFs in both materials (noting that there are \emph{two} SFs in the wz simulation cell) with periodicity leading to a slow variation of the potential across the rest of the simulation cell.
 We can get insight into the extent of charge localisation by plotting the planar average of the density difference between the faulted and perfect cells (middle panel) and by integrating this along the c axis (bottom panel).
 We can see the expected consistency between charge difference and potential difference.

 It is clear from Fig.~\ref{fig:potentialtrace}(a) that, relative to perfect material, charge accumulates on the Ga side of the SF in wz in agreement with Fig.~\ref{fgr:Band_Density_I1}.
 In Fig.~\ref{fig:potentialtrace}(b) we see that the opposite is true in zb, with charge reducing on the Ga side of the SF and accumulating on the N side, consistent with both Fig.~\ref{fgr:Band_Density_ZB_In} and the change in the potential.
-The sign difference between the two cases occurs because the effect of a zb inclusion in wz is the exact opposite of a wz inclusion in zb.
-(In terms of Fig.~\ref{fig:potentialtrace}(a), for the potential we plot $V_{Faulted} - V_{wz}$ which in the area around the SF will be $V_{zb} - V_{wz}$; in Fig.~\ref{fig:potentialtrace}(b) in the area around the SF we will effectively be plotting $V_{wz} - V_{zb}$.)
+The sign difference between the two cases occurs because the change in the stacking sequence in wz (from AB to ABC) is the exact opposite of the stacking sequence in zb (from ABC to AB).
+(In terms of Fig.~\ref{fig:potentialtrace}(a), for the potential we plot $V_{Faulted} - V_{wz}$ which in the area around the SF will be $V_{ABC} - V_{AB}$; in Fig.~\ref{fig:potentialtrace}(b) in the area around the SF we will effectively be plotting $V_{BC} - V_{ABC}$.)
 The localisation of the band densities is then easily understood in terms of the potential change across the stacking faults.

+The change in potential arises from the break in the stacking sequence, or equivalently the break in translational symmetry.
+The nature of the bonding does not change at the stacking fault: bond angles and lengths are essentially the same, and the layer spacing does not change (plots for layer spacings are shown in the SI).
+As seen in Fig.~\ref{fig:potentialtrace}, the potential change across the stacking faults is no more than 0.1\,eV, which is a small perturbation on the variation in electrostatic potential from layer to layer (as is standard in covalent systems this is of the order of 10\,eV).
+Only the bands within a few tenths of an electron volt of the Fermi energy are affected by this change.